khdxsohee/khdxsohee/README.md

 ### 💫 Personal Info:

 I am a passionate Web Developer, constantly exploring modern design trends and building user-centric solutions.
-My development approach emphasizes performance, responsiveness, and accessibility to create websites and applications that are truly robust and future-proof.
+My development approach emphasizes performance, responsiveness, and accessibility to create websites and that are truly robust and future-proof.

 I am also exploring freelancing opportunities and building high-quality projects to showcase my skills.
 My current major projects include:
 - 🎓 **Fee Records Management System**: A robust GAS & Html/JS web app for managing and tracking all Students fee related works.
-- 🖼️ KireiTab: A minimal, anime-themed Chrome New Tab extension that provides a clean and aesthetically pleasing browsing experience.
+- 🖼️ KireiTab: A minimal, anime-themed Chrome New Tab extension that provides a clean and aesthetically pleasing browsing.
 - 🔑 **OrderEase**: A simple PHP and MySQL web app for managing and tracking deliveries.
 - 🏠 **Pet Pulse**: A modern pet adoption platform featuring a responsive UI.